cvetomir-todorov/CecoChat/docs/dev-run-prerequisites.md

 # Certificates

-Security is part of modern development with an ever-growing importance.
+Security is a part of the modern development with an ever-growing importance.
 Both the .NET services and the Minikube deployment use TLS certificates.
-Below are their locations:

 * [.NET services certificate](../source/certificates)
 * [Minikube ingress certificate](../deploy/minikube/certificates)

-For a setup follow the steps and use the related scripts:
+Security considerations:

-* The certificates are git-ignored and should be generated after initial clone of the repo
+* Adding to git the certificates which are self-signed and should be trusted is a security vulnerability
-  - Adding to git the certificates which are self-signed and should be trusted is a security vulnerability
+* The certificates are git-ignored and should be generated after the initial clone of the repo
-  - The script `create-certificate.sh` could be used to generate them
+* Everyone should generate their own certificates - that is what happens even during each build

-  - Everyone should generate their own certificates - that is what happens even during each build
+Ubuntu/Debian setup:

-  - Creating the certificates is achieved via [openssl](https://www.openssl.org/) and its default `.conf` file copied locally, renamed and edited
+* The script `create-certificate.sh` could be used to generate the certificates
-  - Trusting the certificates is achieved via the `trust-certificate.sh` script
+* Creating the certificates is achieved via [openssl](https://www.openssl.org/) and its default `.conf` file (which was copied locally, renamed and edited)
-* Windows (and possibly other OS-es)
+* Trusting the certificates is achieved via the `trust-certificate.sh` script

-  - The Ubuntu-based `.conf` file may not work for Windows or `openssl` may not be present
+Other systems:

-  - Powershell could certainly be used to create a self-signed certificate with multiple domains
+* Other *nix systems and Windows have their own approach of generating certificates and trusting them
-  - Look for the `[ alt_names ]` section in the respective `.conf` file to know which domains to include
+* There is an important detail which is required when generating certificates using a different `.conf` file or even a different toolset
-  - Trusting a certificate is different on Windows so that would definitely require the OS-specific approach
+* Look for the `[ alt_names ]` section in the respective `.conf` file to know which domains to include for the respective certificate

 # Containerization